keybase/saltpack-python/spec.md

 shared secret once using the ephemeral public key, and then attempt to open each sender key box.

-An encryption payload is a MessagePack object shaped like this:
+An encryption payload packet is a MessagePack array that looks like this:

 ```yaml
 [